kvacke/code-challenge-frontend/README.md

 to try to imitate the neat masonry layout of the Unsplash feed.
 Once in place thanks to react-responsive-masonry and placeholder photos I read up on how the Intersection
 Observer API can be used to observe the viewport for any amount of a referenced element and used that
-along with a code snippet on how to handle observations along the Y coordinate to continuosly trigger a the photo API.
+along with a code snippet on how to handle observations along the Y coordinate to continuosly trigger the photo API.

 ### Full-width view

-I tinkered around with different ways of presenting the meta data of an image until settling
+I experimented with different ways of presenting the meta data of an image until settling
-on something similar to what's on Unsplash.
+on something similar to what is on Unsplash.
 In order to let the user scroll 'sideways', i.e. picture by
 picture in the full view I let the parent component (which holds the array of photos),
 simply hold the currently viewed image's index in their state and pass a function to the image viewer to increment
 or decrement it.